toirl/cointrader/docs/usage.rst

         BTC_ETH      3.21%     5138.0 https://poloniex.com/exchange#btc_eth

-If the command gives no output means that there are no markets in the top three which met bot critera.
-In this sitution you can either use the `--top` attribute to increase the amount of markets which are consired as interesting.
+If the command gives no output means that there are no markets in the top three which met bot criteria.
+In this situation you can either use the `--top` attribute to increase the amount of markets which are considered as interesting.

 Alternatively you can use the `--order-by-volume` and `--order-by-profit` flag to only look on profit or volume markets.